Skip to content

 Landlords:

-It will be mandatory for you to register yourself and your properties on this database.
+It will be mandatory for you to register yourself and your properties on this database once it goes live.
 Failing to do so could result in a fine and providing fraudulent information could result in criminal prosecution.

 There are plans for the database to provide guidance to help you understand your legal obligations and responsibilities and allow you to upload important certifications for your properties for them to be easily checked.